bcampbell/glod/examples/glod/content/index.md

 ### `.Site` var

-Everything in `config.toml` is made available to the template through `.Site`.
+Everything in `site.toml` is made available to the template through `.Site`.

 ### `.Page` var